qmk/qmk_firmware/keyboards/atreus/keymaps/xyverz/readme.md

 implemented (more like copied) the RAISE/LOWER/ADJUST layers.
 This is a work in progress, but I think I'm closer to a final go with this.

+I'm using MOD_TAP quite a bit in this keymap.
+On all layers, R4 pinky keys use mod-tap and are SHIFT when held and their normal keys when tapped.
+In addition, ESC and TAB are also set as Ctrl and ALT respectively when held, and Enter/ALT on the right thumb key for all layers.

 I've enabled persistent keymaps for Qwerty, Dvorak and Colemak layers, similar to the default Planck layouts.

+Recently added: Documentation, Formatting, and another Dvorak layer that has Command on the left thumb, instead of Control.

 ## Still to do: